Speyside Whisky Distilleries

 The main ingredients are just barley and water so it is amazing how malt whisky varies so much from one distillery to another.

 Many of the distilleries are beautiful with pagoda shaped roofs and immaculate grounds.
 Not all of them are open to the public, but the ones that are offer something a bit different, just like their whiskies.
-The distillery visitor centres have shops where you can often buy distillery exclusive whiskies and limited edition whikies.
+The distillery visitor centres have shops where you can often buy distillery exclusive whiskies and limited edition whiskies.

 Visiting a distillery is one of the most popular things to do when on holiday in Moray Speyside.
 Therefore, some can get busy.
 It’s best to book in advance where possible.
-There are different types of tours available from standard to more in depth, hands on expereinces.
+There are different types of tours available from standard to more in depth, hands on experiences.
 Try and arrive well in advance, the roads around Speyside can be quite slow.

 If you are driving, don’t drink any whisky as there are very strict penalties for drink driving in Scotland and the limits are much lower than the rest of the UK.